We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 Fencing is a fast-paced sport where footwork spans in a wide variety of movements including lunges, advances, bouncing, retreats, direction changes etc..
 When executing most of these moves, a lot of force is exerted, placing significant stress on the foot.
 To reduce this, you need shoes that:

-• Absorb landing force, and for that, you need a balance: not so much cushioning that it ruins your stability, but not so little that it hurts your feet.
+- Absorb landing force: This is especially important during lunges and helps protect the heel.
+You need a balance: not so much cushioning that it reduces stability, but not so little that it starts to hurt your feet.

 How We Chose the Best Fencing Shoes